When considering an IEP vs 504 for your child, there are certain things you should know. Learn more about how IEPs and 504s compare.

 IEP vs 504: Qualifying for a Plan

 In public education, both IEP and 504 plans have specific eligibility criteria.
 But the eligibility process is more involved for an IEP than a 504.
 Special education services from IEPs require a formal evaluation conducted by the school psychologist.
 Then an IEP team of professionals uses the evaluation to help determine eligibility for an ESE (Exceptional Student Education) program.
-There are 14 types of special education programs, including special education services focused on Specific Learning Disabilities, Autism Spectrum Disorders, and Emotional/Behavioral Disability.
+There are many types of special education programs, including special education services focused on Specific Learning Disabilities, Autism Spectrum Disorders, and Emotional/Behavioral Disability.
 Kids also have to demonstrate a need for specialized instruction and related services to qualify for an IEP.
 A formal evaluation by the school may not be needed for a 504, although school districts differ in their requirements.
 In some cases, it is sufficient for the child’s parents to provide documentation of a qualifying diagnosis of a health impairment from their child’s doctor for their child to receive specific accommodations.
 Kids who don’t qualify for an IEP may qualify for a 504.
 However, a child cannot have an IEP and a 504 at the same time.
 IEPs supersede 504s.

 Level of Support